 Step 4.
 On the right side pane of the “On startup,” click the radio button “Continue where you left off.”

 Once you complete the above steps while opening the Google Chrome browser, it will automatically restore the previously opened settings.
-Let you closed the Chrome browser by mistake, the PC got restart automatically, or whatever the reason may be, you will not lose previous opened Tabs in Windows 10 PC.
+Let you close the Chrome browser by mistake, the PC got restarted automatically, or whatever the reason may be, you will not lose previous opened Tabs in Windows 11/10 PC.